 As experts in SURVEY SCIENCE we are here to help you make your research better.

 CHRR’s research support staff has decades of experience conducting large and small scale surveys across a wide range of disciplines with background knowledge in economics, sociology, psychology, health, GIS, management information systems, and more.
 We also have significant experience with large administrative datasets, with the ability to match data from multiple sources, provide de-identified data for research, and create interactive dashboards and data visualizations.

 The NLS, sponsored by the U.S. Bureau of Labor Statistics and Department of Labor, is the largest project at the center.
 These surveys gather information on the labor market experiences of American men and women, and have involved repeated interviews of more than 50,000 US residents since 1966.
 Each of the survey cohorts is a national sample in a specific age range, selected and weighted so researchers can draw conclusions about the nation’s population.
 The surveys provide researchers with the opportunity to study large panels of men, women, and children over significant segments of their lives.

-CHRR is home to the American Population Panel, whose members participate in social science and health related studies.
-The APP is a resource to help researchers target various population subgroups and match potential participants to your studies.
-All panel members are 18 or older and U.S. residents.
+CHRR is home to the American Population Panel, with more than 37,000 members who actively participate in social science and health related studies.
+The APP is a resource to help researchers target various population subgroups and match potential participants to study goals, with the option for longitudinal follow-up.
+All panel members are age 18 or older and U.S. residents.

 The Ohio Study, also known as The Adolescent Health and Development in Context (AHDC) project, collects information on how children spend their time outside of the home and school: where they go, who they spend time with, and what they do when not in home or school.
 Adolescents who get involved with drugs, violence, or risky sexual activity typically do so when they are not at home or in school, so it is important to understand how this time is used differently across families and communities.